Transactions

-Transactions, which change the state of the chain, need to be broadcast to the whole network.
+Transactions, which can change the state of the chain, need to be broadcast to the whole network.
 Any node can broadcast a request for a transaction.
 After the super node receives the transaction, it executes the transaction and includes it in a block, then propagates the block to the whole network.

 Only after the transaction is packed into a block by the super node, and the block is confirmed, the transaction is finally confirmed.